 To each of our customers we provide a highly personalised service.
 The cost will depend on how much research you will want us to do.

-When you talk to one of our employees, we are going to:
+When you talk to one of our Solicitors, we are going to:

 - Judge how much work is involved based on your requirements and the size of the estate